Should believers celebrate Purim?

 The book of Esther is the story of a Hebrew girl who marries a pagan king.
 This could not have happened in Persia, whose laws required the king to only marry from within the Persian royal families.
 However, it DID HAPPEN in Assyria more than once.
 The Assyrian tablets recorded that King Sargon II, who deported the House of Israel in 721 B.C., married a Hebrew Ephraimite girl of the ten-tribe House of Israel named Athaliah (or Atalya), but who was not the same person as the daughter of King Omri in Second Chronicles chapter 22.
 In addition, Assyrian king Tiglath-pileser III, or Pul (2 Kings 15:19), who exiled the Israelite trans-Jordan tribes in 732 B.C., married a woman named Yaba who bears a West Semitic Name, probably Hebrew ("Prosophy of the Neo-Assyrian Empire," Helsinki, 2002).
 Dr. Yehezkel Kaufmann says, "From cuneiform writings we know that some of the important officials of the kingdom of Assyria were Israelites" ("The Babylonian Captivity and Deutero-Isaiah," p.9).
 In fact, it is now known that Hezekiah, king of Judah, was related to Assyrian king Sennacherib, who attacked Jerusalem in 701 B.C.
 (S. Dalley, ibid., p.29).
 Two of Hezekiah's daughters also married into the Assyrian royal family (S. Dalley, ibid., p.94).
 The weight of evidence leads to the supposition that the book of Esther was originally a religious novel with a loosely-based historical framework written by a member of the ten tribes taken in the Assyrian exile.
 After the ten tribes disappeared from history, Judean priests appropriated and revised it into a story of the Babylonian exile of Judah.
 However, the Judean exile was to the city of Babylon and vicinity; it was instead the House of Israel that was exiled to northern Assyria and "the cities of the Medes" in Persia (2 Kings 17:6).
 Dr. Lawrence Geraty of Andrews University states, "there is no evidence for a bona fide Persian period occupation" by Jewish exiles ("The Word Shall Go Forth," 1982, p.546).
 Dr. Stephanie Dalley says, "…the deportees who came into Assyria in the time of Tiglath-pileser III, Sargon II, and Sennacherib, [were] taken from northern Israel, from Samaria, and from Judah.
 They were settled in various parts of the Assyrian homeland…All of them had reason to call the festival by an Assyrian word and to relate it to a story which was linked to the cultic calendar of Ishtar-of-Nineveh" (ibid. p.189).

 Should we keep Purim?
 Dr. Iain Duguid advises, "It was established as an ordinance by edicts from Esther and Mordecai (Esth.
 9:20-22, 29-32), not from God."
 (Westminster Theology Journal 68, 2006, "But Did They Live Happily Ever After?
 The Eschatology of the Book of Esther," p.93).
-The bottom line is that Purim is a man-made holiday, not a Divinely-commanded Holy Day, and as such should not be practiced as a required holy rite by believers.
+The bottom line is that Purim is a man-made holiday, a tradition of men, not a Divinely-commanded Holy Day, and as such should not be practiced as a required holy rite by believers.